csstools/postcss-plugins/plugins/postcss-attribute-case-insensitive/README.md

 ```

 ### Notes
-- As you see in example, it is not necessary to use this plugin with very long attributes.
+- As you see in example, it is not recommended to use this plugin with very long attributes.